 - You have a chance to respond.
 At the end of the other person's presentation, ask the judge or master for a chance to respond to their comments.
 This is your chance to respond to anything new that the other person brought up.
 It's not a chance to repeat yourself or raise new issues.

 - The judge decides.
 After that, the judge or master will make a decision.
 Write down what they say.
 You'll need this information to write an Order Made After Application (Form F51).
 Ask the judge or master what date the order will start so you can put the right starting date on it.
 Sometimes the judge or master will reserve the decision.
 This means they want to take some time to think about the case and make a decision later.
 If this happens, a court clerk will call you to let you know when the judge or master has made their decision.
 It’s often written as a Reasons for Judgment.
 You need to go to court to pick up these reasons.

 Before you leave the courtroom, ask the court clerk to give you back the Application Record.

-Also see their booklets Applications in Supreme Court and A Guide to Preparing Your Affidavit.
-These were written for civil (non-family) cases, but the process is very similar to the family case process.
+For more information, see Applications in Supreme Court and A Guide to Preparing Your Affidavit by the Justice Education Society.
+They were written for civil (non-family) cases, but the process is very similar to the family case process.